KDE/kitinerary-workbench/README.md

 The output view does not only show the final result ('Post-processed') but also the output of the extractor script directly ('Extractor'), before it has been normalized, validated and augmented in the post-processing stage (see https://api.kde.org/kdepim/kitinerary/html/classKItinerary_1_1ExtractorPostprocessor.html).

+## Contributing

+See the contributions section of the [Itinerary data extraction engine](https://invent.kde.org/pim/kitinerary) README about contributing new or improved extractor scripts as well as about donating sample data.